Past the Mission

-"Past the Mission" is a song by American singer-songwriter and musician Tori Amos.
+"Past the Mission" is a song by American singer-songwriter and pianist Tori Amos.
 It was released as the third single from her second studio album, Under the Pink (1994), in Europe, Australia, the United Kingdom, and the United States.
-"Past the Mission" was issued in May 1994 by EastWest Records in the UK, in July 1994 in Australia, and in September 1994 by Atlantic Records in the US.
-Two different CD singles containing live B-sides were released in the UK, and the second of these was released in continental Europe and Australia.
+"Past the Mission" was issued in May 1994 by EastWest Records in the UK, in July 1994 in Australia, and in September 1994 by Atlantic Records in the U.S. Two different CD singles containing live B-sides were released in the UK, and the second of these was released in continental Europe and Australia.
 In the US, the single was only released commercially on cassette, although a promotional CD single was produced.

 Background

 Regarding the origins of the song, Amos commented:

 "Past the Mission" refers to a personal experience with sexual violence, which I had a song about on Little Earthquakes also.
 So, the remark 'I once knew a hot girl' is painful.
 Where’s she gone?
 On this record there are songs about the healing from that experience, like "Baker Baker" ('Make me whole again'), "Past the Mission", "Yes, Anastasia".
 The idea is to rescue myself from the role of a victim.
 That I have a choice left.
 Though I can't change what has happened, I can choose how to react.
 And I don't want to spend the rest of my life being bitter and locked up.
 That’s also the thought behind the phrase 'past the mission/I smell the roses'.

 Trent Reznor, founder of the industrial rock group Nine Inch Nails, sings background vocals on this track.
 An alternate mix of "Past the Mission" appears on Amos's compilation box set A Piano: The Collection (2006).